 A common requirement is to show a list of content belonging to the Group(s) a user is member of, using Views.
 That isn't as straightforward as it seems.
 I recently had to do this and struggled a bit, so thought this solution might be useful for someone else.

 Note that this assumes you're starting from a View of content.
-You can create views of Group Content, in which case the process might be different.
+If your view is of Group Content, the process will be slightly different.
 For my use case, I needed to start from the node (content) base table, so that's what this tutorial assumes.
 Also note that in my setup, nodes and users can only belong to one group; if your case is different, I believe but can't guarantee it will work the same way.

 To test this, you need some content of the type you are displaying in the view, at least two groups, content added to the groups, and at least one user in each group.

 Once you've created your content view, you will add some relationships to the view to let it know about what Group(s) each piece of content belongs to and which users belong to that Group, and then filter the view to the currently logged-in user.

 - "Group content for Content - Relates to the group content entities that represent the Content."
 (You can select the "Group Content" category to find this relationship).
 You can select your content type(s) under "filter by plugin" if you want to limit what content should be available (although if your view is already filtering by content type, I think that will accomplish the same thing).

 - "Group - The group containing the entity."
 This relationship is also under the Group Content category, but it was not available before adding the "Group content for Content" relationship.
 When you select it then click "Add and configure relationships" you will notice that it has a relationship to "Content group content" - the first relationship we added.